-How Shopify Merchants Can Manage Coronavirus Pandemic in Spring 2020?
+How Shopify Merchants Can Manage Coronavirus Pandemic?

 We are living in strange times.
 The last decade has drastically changed how we live.
 From how we produce and consume the information to how we shop.
 As you know...
 And the last couple of weeks made a huge effect on our daily life and business environment.

 Yes, it will pass and the power of humanity will overcome this pandemic as well.
 But nothing will remain the same.
 It will convert our world into a post-corona one, god knows how it will be.
 However, we can still think of what to do during the pandemic and predict what is about to come as Shopify did itself.

 As we frequently mention, the crunch times are the ones during which natural selection happens.
 Whether you take your precautions and adapt or not.
 In this article, we would like to share what we know about today and what we expect for the future of eCommerce with regards to Coronavirus pandemic.

 How is Coronavirus pandemic affecting Shopify online commerce?

 There is a diversity in the predictions for Coronavirus impact among merchants as you can see above.
 But it's highly dependent on your sector and your supply chain as well.
 Read on to unfold our predictions and get related tips under each title.
 Enjoy!